Treatment Options for Advanced Bladder Cancer

-It can be difficult for people with advanced bladder cancer to figure out what to do next as they work to understand their diagnosis.
-Being aware of the treatment options for improving their quality of life can help them cope with these feelings of uncertainty.
+If you’re living with advanced bladder cancer, it can be difficult to figure out what to do next as you work to understand your diagnosis.
+Being aware of the treatment options to improve your quality of life can help you cope with these feelings of uncertainty.

 What is advanced bladder cancer?